Invasion of Naples (1806): Anglo-Russian expeditions

-Notified of the terms of the treaty and its ratification, Saint-Cyr immediately evacuated Apulia and his corps marched north to join Masséna's army in northern Italy.
+Notified of the terms of the treaty and its ratification, Saint-Cyr immediately evacuated Apulia, and his corps marched north to join Masséna's army in northern Italy.
 Almost at once, Ferdinand and Queen Maria Carolina reneged on the treaty and treacherously summoned two Coalition expeditionary forces to Naples.
 Lieutenant General James Henry Craig sailed from Malta with 7,500 British soldiers while General Maurice Lacy of Grodno (1740–1820) led 14,500 Russian troops aboard ship at Corfu.
 Another authority gave lower numbers, 6,000 in Craig's force and 7,350 in Lacy's corps.
 The British and Russians landed at Naples on 20 November 1805.
 By this time, Masséna was in pursuit of Archduke Charles' army.
 Since Saint-Cyr moved one-third of his command to help besiege the Austrian garrison of Venice, only 10,000 Franco-Italian troops observed the Neapolitan border.

 Buoyed by news of the British victory at the Battle of Trafalgar on 21 October 1805, Craig and Lacy readied their troops for a march into northern Italy.
-They were dumbfounded to discover that the poorly managed Neapolitan army was unable to support any offensive move.
-Without the help of a large body of allied soldiers, Craig and Lacy felt that they were only able to assume a defensive posture.
+They were dumbfounded to discover that the poorly managed Neapolitan army could not support any offensive move.
+Without the help of a large body of allied soldiers, Craig and Lacy felt they could only assume a defensive posture.
 They deployed their troops at the frontier with the British behind the Garigliano River, the Russians on their right in the Apennine Mountains, and a small Neapolitan force under General Roger de Damas on the Adriatic coast in the east.
-The Neapolitan kingdom called for conscription but military service was so unpopular that the army's size only increased by 6,000 men.
+The Neapolitan kingdom called for conscription, but military service was so unpopular that the army's size only increased by 6,000 men.
 The authorities even used the dubious expedient of pressing jailed convicts into the ranks.
 In the meantime, a reinforcement of 6,000 Russians landed.